Predict the score - Marseille vs Nice Results 2018

 We will contact you in due time with regards to the collection of your prize.
 Congratulations once again to our winners!

 beIN SPORTS would like to thank all fans who participated in the contest.
-Stay tuned to our updates on our Facebook page at https://www.facebook.com/beinsportsSGMY.
+Stay tuned to our updates on our Official Line page @beinsportsth.
 We will see you at the next contest!